Why should you choose My Green Lighting?

 LED lamps are now the fastest growing option for home lighting.
 They are very efficient, offer instant light, and although not suitable for every application, they can offer the highest savings over the lifetime of the product as they offer over 90% reduction in energy and running costs.

-Lighting and the building regulations
+Low energy lighting and the building regulations

 More than 25% of the electricity in an average house can be used up by lighting.